hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 As a variant of pre-assigning one-time signatures based on external counters, it is in theory possible to base the selection of one-time signature indexes on the current date and time.
-For example, if a given S-HBS instance offers 1024 total signatures, they could be broken up into 8 groups of 128 OTS instances each, with the first 128 allowed to be used in the first time window, the second 128 in the second time window, and so on, until the signature space is
+For example, if a given Stateful HBS instance offers 1024 total signatures, they could be broken up into 8 groups of 128 OTS instances each, with the first 128 allowed to be used in the first time window, the second 128 in the second time window, and so on, until the signature space is